prachiFam/amazon_s3_cognito/README.md

                   String subRegion, ImageData imageData,
                   {bool needMultipartUpload = false})

+//Please Note: In bucket name only send bucket name.
+If you will include subfolder in it, the upload will fail
+//Example : if we want image to upload in bucket BUCKET_TEST, and inside that bucket we want to upload image into
+// MANAGEMENT folder, then in bucket name send only BUCKET_TEST and in ImageData.imageUploadFolder send MANAGEMENT
+//other wise the upload will not work.

 //we can now also upload multiple images via list and listener to its progress
 //and upload changes via stream.